Event Data Sharding Practice: Implementation Based on Dataway Sink¶

 DF_MONITOR_CHECKER_NAME |

-Monitor name |
+Monitor Name |

-More Advanced Configurations¶
+More Advanced Configuration¶

-Configuration Method | Example | Description |
+| Configuration Method | Example | Description |

-Direct Extraction | -host |
+| Direct Extraction | -host |

 Extract the host field from the event data's tags or fields |

-Rename Fields | -src:service; dest:business_type |
+| Rename Field | -src:service; dest:business_type |

 Rename the service field to business_type |

-Value Mapping | remap:{order:e-commerce} |
+| Value Mapping | remap:{order:E-commerce Business} |

-Map the original value order to e-commerce |
+Map the original value order to E-commerce Business |

-Default Value | default:unknown |
+| Default Value | default:unknown |

-Use the default value if the field does not exist |
+Use the default value when the field does not exist |

-Fixed Value | - dest:env; fixed:prod |
+| Fixed Value | - dest:env; fixed:prod |

 Directly inject the fixed value env=prod |